Three-Week Food Itinerary for New Zealand

 - Rapaura Watergardens, Thames

-For more information on our top picks, take a look at the 10 Best Accommodations in the Coromandel for Foodies.
+For more information on our top picks, take a look at the 15 Best Hotels & Resorts in the Coromandel.

 Day 4 – The Coromandel to Rotorua